lesliekim1/Automated-Test-Generation-Using-LLM/README.md

 ## Experiment

-This repository implements the TestGen-LLM workflow described in our experimental design.
-For each trial (a project version from Tests4Py):
+For each trial (a buggy project version from Tests4Py):

 1. Baseline coverage is measured using the original test suite.
 2. The LLM generates extended tests using multiple prompt styles.